Update you browser

 At a glance

-• The Thai Textiles Project is an international collaboration between the RCA and Thammasat University, Thailand.
+• The Thai Textiles Project was an international partnership between the RCA and Thammasat University, Thailand.

-• Dr Oakley is working with co-investigator Dr Wuthigrai Siriphon, who has a PhD and an MA in Textiles from the RCA.
+• Dr Oakley, the Principal Investigator, collaborated with Co-Investigator Dr Wuthigrai Siriphon, who has a PhD and an MA in Textiles from the RCA.

-• During 2020 staff at Thammasat will be creating a pilot collection of woven samples made from sustainably produced yarns and dyes.
+• From 2020 to 2022 staff at Thammasat created six identical sets of woven samples made from sustainably produced yarns and dyes sourced from SE Asia, dyed using natural materials.

 Global Challenges Research Fund logo